bandinopla/bandijoystick/src/docs/overview.md

 # Let's roll!
 Thank you for chosing **BandiJoystick**!
 This is **a JavaScript library** that wraps around [Trystero](https://oxism.com/trystero/) and allows your web application to use a phone to control it.
 No apps needed.
+Serverless.

 ## Motivation
 Sometimes I would like to be able to control an app with the phone acting as a remote control, to be able to be on the couch playing a game I made or an app, etc... and see it on a big screen like the TV.
 So that's how the idea came out.
 It should be trivial to use the phone to control things... why not just scan a QR code and that's it?
 No apps, no weird setup.
 That's what this aims to be / solve.

 ## How it works
 Your application shows a QR code so the users can scan it with their phones and they will be redirected to a page in their phone's browser that will display a remote controller they will be able to use to control the app.

-### Behind the scenes
-It uses WebRTC ( P2P ) using [trystero](https://oxism.com/trystero/) to pair an input "slot" in your app to a "remote control" ( a phone ) as to allow a user to control the input from the phone.

 # Installation
 To allow users to control your application with their phones you have to install the following modules: